 A very warm welcome back to the seemingly endless series regarding my travels of Summer 2019!
 When last we saw each other, I had arrived in Malta after a Wizz Air flight from Belgrade and was about to head to The Westin Dragonara Resort.
 But before I tell you that story, let me remind of the routing of my summer travels.

 I know that this isn't a hotel review site, but I just thought that I'd briefly share my experience at The Westin Dragonara Resort, a Bonvoy Category 6 hotel.
 I'm a Titanium Elite member of Marriott's Bonvoy program, and was previously an SPG guy before the merger.
 I've been used to getting worse service at hotels since SPG was discontinued.
 But I still had fairly high expectations of this property.
 At check-in, I was told that no suites were available.
 Fine, it was only for a few nights.
 I was then taken to a decent room (nothing 5* about it, it felt more like a Florida beach club from the 80ies).
 While I wasn't thrilled, I resigned to it.
 However, the AC wasn't working, and I don't need to tell you how hot Malta gets in August.
 So I went back to the check-in desk and asked for a room with AC.
 The staff were rolling their eyes, and left me waiting in the lobby for 25 minutes while a receptionist went to "inspect the room".
 When he finally returned, I got my keys and was ready to crash.
-Then I arrived at my room to find a FAMILY IN THE BED.
+Then I arrived at my room to find a used bed.
 That's right.
 I, a Titanium Elite, was assigned an occupied room at a category 6 hotel.
 Long story short, I finally got an empty room with functioning AC around 10 PM and spent the night, but I decided leave the next day after I found a well-priced Airbnb house in Birgu, much closer to Valletta, and a quieter place than St. Julian's, where the Westin was located.
 I didn't regret it though, as I had a rooftop terrace with this view:

 My trip to Malta was overall pretty enjoyable, and I took a bus to Malta's Airport.
 They should have some kind of express bus to the airport, because it stopped all the time, and by the time that we arrived at the airport, it was so crowded that I could barely get out in time.